 - Anton Romako’s 1878-1880 painting of Admiral Tegetthoff in the naval battle of Lissa I, where the Admiral stares out of the painting unperturbed, while those around him run a gamut of emotion, from determination to abject fear

 - Oskar Laske’s 1923 The Ship of Fools, populated by hundreds of figures that reminded me of a Bosch or Bruegel; lose yourself in the details and individual scenes on the ship

-It doesn’t take long to zip around the few rooms, but it’s a nice little foray through art history and offers a little breather from the inevitable crowds one floor down in the Klimt galleries.
+It doesn’t take long to zip around the few rooms, but it’s a nice little foray through art history and offers a breather from the crowds that often accumulate one floor down in the Klimt galleries.